 The weekend has once again come and gone.
 No surprise there.
 It happens every single week, and every single week I am surprised how quickly the weekend flies by.
 The snow from last week still hasn’t melted leaving me feeling trapped indoors.
 Before moving to LA, I didn’t like cold weather but I could tolerate it.
 Now I have no desire to even go outside when I can see snow.
 I know I am being a huge baby, but everything feels colder when you are used to 45 degree being “freezing.”

 Since I was stuck indoors most of the weekend, I binge read a couple books.
 Yes this is what I do when I’m bored.
 I watch TV sometimes, but just feel like it turns my mind to mush.
 I love reading though and can get completely caught up in a book.
 I may or may not have read a 500-page novel in a day and half.
 Spring cannot come soon enough.
 I need some fresh air!

 I’ve made a couple chia puddings in the past, but I am in love with this one!
-Not only is it pretty, it brings the right amount of sweet and tart balance.
+Not only are these cranberry chia cups pretty, but they bringsthe right amount of sweet and tart balance.
 Cranberries are not just for Thanksgiving.
 They are packed with antioxidants and vitamin c, which are both great in the winter to help boost your immune system against colds.

 - 1 tbls meyer lemon juice, or 1/2 tbls lemon juice*

 - Mix coconut cream, lemon juice and chia seeds together.